 Next, we make use of Apache’s AliasMatch

 which is where the bulk of our work happens.
-AliasMatch
+AliasMatch allows us to use a regex on the

 URL that came in, capture our desired parts, and resolve to a directory of our choosing